ExitValue.ai

 What Is Your Auto Parts Business Worth?

-Independent aftermarket retailers and jobbers typically trade at 3-5x EBITDA.
+Independent aftermarket retailers and jobbers typically trade at platform-tier earnings multiples.
 Wholesale distribution platforms command 6-10x.
 The public chains (ORLY, AZO, GPC, LKQ) trade at 12-20x at scale.

 9.1x